 3Token 3: Compute K₃, V₃ → Store; Attend to [K₁,K₂,K₃], [V₁,V₂,V₃]

-4...To manage this growing memory dynamically without fragmentation, systems like vLLM use PagedAttention[5], which divides the KV cache into fixed-size blocks (pages) similar to operating system virtual memory.
+4...To manage this growing memory efficiently, systems like vLLM use PagedAttention[5], which divides the KV cache into fixed-size blocks (pages) similar to operating system virtual memory.
+Live sequences no longer need one long contiguous reservation each.
+This reduces fragmentation and over-reservation; it doesn't eliminate partially filled tail blocks or metadata overhead.

 For a single sequence: